Rosa 'Wild Blue Yonder'

-Rosa 'Wild Blue Yonder', (aka WEKisosblip), is a grandiflora rose cultivar, bred by Tom Carruth in 2004, and introduced into the United States by Weeks Rose Growers in 2006.
+Rosa 'Wild Blue Yonder', also known as WEKisosblip, is a grandiflora rose cultivar, bred by Tom Carruth in 2004, and introduced into the United States by Weeks Rose Growers in 2006.
 The rose was named an All-America Rose Selections winner in 2006.

 Description

-'Wild Blue Yonder' is a medium upright bushy shrub, 4 to 5 ft (120—152 cm) in height with a 3 to 4 ft (90—121 cm) spread.
-Blooms are medium-large, 4—5 in (10—12 cm) in diameter, with a full, cupped, ruffled bloom form, and a petal count of 26 to 40.
+'Wild Blue Yonder' is a medium upright bushy shrub, 4–5 ft in height with a 3–4 ft spread.
+Blooms are medium-large, 4–5 in in diameter, with a full, cupped, ruffled bloom form, and a petal count of 26 to 40.
 Flowers bloom in clusters.
 The flowers are purple-red, with shades of lavender and a silver reverse.
 The rose has a strong, citrus fragrance and semi-glossy, dark green foliage.
 'Wild Blue Yonder' is very disease resistant.
 It blooms in flushes from spring through fall.
 The plants does well in USDA zone 5 to 9.